dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnAnomalyMonthlyPartitionedChecksSpec
+## ColumnUniquenessMonthlyPartitionedChecksSpec
-Container of built-in preconfigured data quality checks on a column level for detecting anomalies.
+Container of uniqueness data quality partitioned checks on a column level that are checking at a monthly level.